Connect Shopify to Google Sheets: Tutorial and Free Templates (2025)

 Generate data-driven Shopify reports in Google Sheets

 By harnessing the power of connecting Shopify to Google Sheets, you can transform data into actionable insights, automate routine tasks, and focus on growing your business.
-Let Two Minute Reports handle the heavy lifting.
-Each new order from Shopify is automatically imported as a new row in your Google Sheets, ensuring accuracy and efficiency.
-Export Shopify orders to Google Sheets and watch your business flourish with high ROI.
-Bid adieu to lengthy spreadsheets and streamline valuable insights with this easy-to-use Shopify Google Sheets integration.
+Bid adieu to lengthy spreadsheets and streamline valuable insights with this easy-to-use Shopify Google Sheets integration via Two Minute Reports.

 Get your Shopify store data in Looker Studio